Dhruv Rathee: Career

-Rathee is mainly known for his political videos, which mainly contain fact-checking and explanatory content.
+Rathee is mostly known for his political videos, which primarily contain fact-checking and explanatory content.
 According to ThePrint, Rathee was one of the first Indian users to use YouTube as a political platform.
 He began uploading travel videos in 2013, but by the end of the year, he shifted his focus towards political and social topics.

 Alongside his serious content, Rathee launched Pee News, a satirical "fake news" segment.
 Additionally, from 2017 until early 2020, Rathee wrote opinion columns for ThePrint.
-Dhruv's coverage of the 2018 BJP-AAP scuffle was considered to be one-sided.

 In July 2020, Rathee began another YouTube channel called Dhruv Rathee Vlogs, where he shares his international travel vlogs.
-In addition to his travel vlogs, Rathee hosts various shows, including DW Travel of Deutsche Welle and Decode with Dhruv of Netflix India.
+In addition to his vlogs, Rathee hosts various shows, including DW Travel of Deutsche Welle and Decode with Dhruv of Netflix India.
 He also hosts a podcast on Spotify called Maha Bharat with Dhruv Rathee.

-As of February 2022, Rathee began a shorts channel to share 30-seconds fact videos.
-The channel offers a quick and accessible way for viewers to engage with the information Rathee presents.
-In September 2022, he faced controversy when a video he posted about the political crisis in Pakistan was blocked by India's Ministry of Information and Broadcasting.
-The ministry claimed that the video contained a distorted map of India, in which parts of Kashmir were depicted as part of Pakistan or "disputed".
-In March 2023, he also faced copyright charges from Dabur on his video titled "The dark-side of cold drinks".
-In an order, the Calcutta high court ordered social media platforms to remove the video.
+As of February 2022, Rathee has a YouTube Shorts channel to share 30-seconds fact videos, offering a quick and accessible way for viewers to engage with the information he presents.
+On 18 April 2024, Rathee announced five new YouTube channels focusing on publishing dubbed videos in five Indian regional languages: Tamil, Telugu, Bengali, Marathi, and Kannada.

-In 2023, Rathee was included in TIME Magazine's list of Next Generation Leaders.

-On 18 April 2024, Rathee announced five new YouTube channels focusing to publish dubbed videos in five Indian regional languages, which includes Tamil, Telugu, Bengali, Marathi, and Kannada.
-Following the Pahalgam terrorist attack in April 2025, Rathee was the subject of backlash when Pakistani news channels aired clips of his video which criticized the Indian government's security failures; Rathee claimed that the clips were misused.
+In September 2022, he faced controversy when a video he posted about Pakistan's political crisis was blocked by India's Ministry of Information and Broadcasting for including a map of India that does not align with India's national position on Kashmir.
+Following the 2025 Pahalgam attack, Rathee was the subject of backlash when Pakistani news channels aired clips of his video which criticised the Indian government's security failures; Rathee claimed that the clips were misused.

+In March 2023, Rathee faced copyright charges from Dabur on his video titled "The dark-side of cold drinks".
+The Calcutta High Court ordered social media platforms to remove the video.

+In October 2023, Rathee was included in Time's list of Next Generation Leaders.

-In May 2025, he faced controversy from the Sikh community for posting an AI-generated thumbnail in a newly titled video, "The Rise of Sikhs," which primarily focused on the first Sikh ruler, Banda Singh Bahadur.
-The video received widespread condemnation from the Sikh community, including the SGPC President, for depicting AI-generated visuals of the Sikh gurus.
-Following the backlash, Rathee later removed the video from his YouTube channel.
+In May 2025, Rathee faced controversy from the Sikh community for posting an AI-generated thumbnail in a new video, titled "The Rise of Sikhs", which primarily focused on the first Sikh ruler, Banda Singh Bahadur.
+The video received widespread condemnation from the Sikh community, including the Shiromani Gurdwara Parbandhak Committee President, for depicting AI-generated visuals of Sikh gurus.
+Following the backlash, Rathee removed the video from his YouTube channel.

 Personal life

-Rathee is a resident of Germany.
-In November 2021, Rathee married his long-time partner Juli Lbr at the Belvedere Palace, in Vienna, Austria.
+Rathee resides in Germany.
+In November 2021, he married his long-time partner Juli Lbr at the Belvedere Palace in Vienna, Austria.
 Their first child was born in September 2024.